torstenknabe/tk-portfolio/pages/contact.md

   key: Contact
   order: 3
 ---
-<https://twitter.com/torkna>The contact form on this page uses [Netlify Forms](https://www.netlify.com/docs/form-handling/) to process submissions,
-and saves them in the connected Netlify account where notifications can optionally be configured.
-Each submission is passed through a spam filter and if flagged, will display a CAPTCHA challenge to the user.
+[](https://twitter.com/torkna)Every page on this site includes a contact form in the footer if you want to see me directly.
+However, you can also find me on twitter at[ @torkna](https://twitter.com/torkna) if you want more short form updates on what I'm up to or thinking about.